teq-niq/pingfed-automation/SwaggerNotes.md

 Other than these points I did notice some other minor issues in the swagger definitions.
 Not listing them here for brevity.

+In spite of these issues the back end can actually work which is a good thing.
+Especially if you are using postman and swagger-ui most of the times.

+The issue is more when you want to use the code-generation approach and the swagger json/yaml has some problems like the one we noted.

 # Solution for above issues:

+The solution is to be careful about the yaml/json.
+If needed correct it manually.
+Or else use a transformer like shown here in this case.
 To overcome these challenges while using the code generated java wrapper I also applied some json transformation via the rest template interceptor.

 This enabled me to successfuly administrate the pingfederate instance using java code.